 The key criteria in identifying a partner

-Increasing the performance of on-premises Data Centers through their technological upgrades, as well as relocating their own infrastructure within hosting facilities, are decisions with major and lasting effects on the business.
-That’s why planning and implementation requires identifying a partner who not only has the necessary technological skills, but also actual experience in this field.
+Increasing the performance of on-premises Datacenters through their technological upgrades, as well as relocating their own infrastructure within hosting facilities, are decisions with major and lasting effects on the business.
+That’s why planning and implementation require identifying a partner who not only has the necessary technological skills, but also actual experience in this field.
 Datanet meets both conditions, having the advantage of knowing in detail the specific issues and being able to manage end-to-end the process, regardless of its size.
-Our specialists already in their portfolio several projects for companies in telecom, finance and banking, insurance, retail, central public administration institutions and other fields.
+Our specialists already in their portfolio several projects for companies in telecom, finance and banking, insurance, retail, central public administration institutions, and other fields.